18 Easy Ways to Save Money on Chicken Feed

 5. Wild seeds

-In the fall, gather seed stalks from wild plants such as curly dock and flowers from wild sunflowers.
+In the fall, gather seed stalks from wild plants such as curly dock and seed heads from wild sunflowers.
 Let them dry in a cool, dry place such as the barn or a shed and feed them to your chickens.

 Feeding bugs to hens to save money on chicken feed, from Oak Hill Homestead